binaryupdates/thingspeak-dht11/README.md

-# thingspeak-dht11
+# ThingSpeak with DHT11 Module
-In this example project, we'll connect DHT11 Module to GPIO21 Pin of Raspberry Pi4.
-Later on, we'll send temperature and humidity data to ThingSpeak IoT Platform.
-This is a simple weather monitoring system to demonstrate how RPi4 can send data to ThingSpeak using HTTP Protocol
+In this example project, we'll connect <b>DHT11 Module to GPIO21 Pin of Raspberry Pi4.</b>
+<p>Later on, we'll send temperature and humidity data to ThingSpeak IoT Platform.
+This is a simple weather monitoring system to demonstrate how RPi4 can send data to ThingSpeak using HTTP Protocol</p>